What is Neurofibroma?

-Symptoms of Neurofibromas
+Symptoms of Neurofibroma

-Spinal neurofibromas are often asymptomatic.
-When symptoms are present, they usually include pain and/or sensory changes in the distribution of the affected nerve root.
+Neurofibroma is typically asymptomatic.
+However, if symptoms are present, they can range from physical disfiguration and pain to cognitive disability.
 In more severe cases, weakness in the affected limb can occur.
-Patients with multiple lesions often experience symptoms affecting more than one area of the body.
+Additionally, patients with multiple lesions often experience symptoms affecting more than one area of the body.
 Five to ten percent of neurofibromas undergo malignant change, which may be indicated by rapid growth.

-Treatment for Neurofibromas
+Surgical Options for Neurofibromas

 At Princeton Neurological Surgery, Dr. Lipani is a board certified fellowship trained spine surgeon in New Jersey who performs minimally invasive spine surgery as well as complex spinal procedures.
 Dr. Lipani is a specialist in the treatment for neurofibroma and many other spinal conditions such as spinal stenosis, herniated discs, degenerative disc disease, low back pain, neck pain, spinal tumors, spinal cancer and more.
-Dr. Lipani offers image-guided spine surgery approaches and the latest in noninvasive radiosurgery procedures for neurofibroma treatment, tailored to the needs of each patient.
+Dr. Lipani offers image-guided spine surgery approaches and the latest in noninvasive radiosurgery procedures, including CyberKnife radiosurgery, for neurofibroma treatment, tailored to the needs of each patient.

 Dr. Lipani treats patients from around the world, New York, Pennsylvania, and New Jersey including locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth, Morris and Mercer Counties for neurofibroma.